DocAILab/XRAG/README.md

 - Initial release with core benchmarking functionality.
 - Support for HotpotQA dataset.
 - Command-line configuration overrides.
-- Introduction of the `ragx-cli` command-line tool.
+- Introduction of the `xrag-cli` command-line tool.

 ---